-We took a trip to Riverside and feasted on a glorious chocolate doughnut from Sweet Theory, 1243 King Street, 32204 (Riverside).
+Sweet Theory (Riverside).
 There is a reason people travel from all sides of Jax to this charming little bakery on King Street.
-Their desserts are unbelievably delicious.
-And did I mention that almost everything is dairy/nut/gluten free?!
-We opted for a Stretchy Pants doughnut, which is glazed with a chocolate chip cookie in the middle.
-I mean, really!
-Sweet Theory is always switching up their desserts and doughnut flavors, which is perfect for the connoisseurs in my house.
+Their desserts are unbelievably delicious and almost everything is dairy/nut/gluten-free.
+Sweet Theory is always switching up its desserts and doughnut flavors, so check back often.

-Good Dough, 1636 Hendricks Avenue, 32207 (San Marco) is one of the newest shops in town.
+Good Dough (San Marco).
 Nestled in San Marco, this is a friendly neighborhood spot for artisan doughnuts and quality coffee.
 They handmake all their donuts from scratch in small batches throughout the day.
-They may run out of certain flavors at times, but they will restock.
+Though they may run out of certain flavors at times, they often restock.
 Good Dough changes their menu monthly, so you’ll want to visit frequently to check out all the new flavors.
-Be sure to try the Nutella-Filled Bomb if it’s available — though it looks small, this tasty treat packs big flavor.
+Don’t miss the Nutella-Filled Bomb if it’s available — it may look small, but this tasty treat packs big flavor.

-It’s hard to beat a hot glazed doughnut from Krispy Kreme Doughnuts (various locations, including Westside, Mandarin, Arlington & Southside).
-As a child on the Westside, we would drive to the Krispy Kreme on Cassat Avenue and watch the doughnuts being made.
-I still have this experience with my own kids, though we visit the location on Atlantic Blvd. instead.
-It’s hard to ignore that bright red HOT DOUGHNUTS NOW sign in the window.
-Very kid friendly, there are always complimentary balloons, pencils, and hats for the kids.
-They also offer many different free doughnut days throughout the year, such as Pirate Day, National Doughnut Day and their birthday celebration in July.
+It’s hard to beat a hot glazed doughnut from Krispy Kreme Doughnuts (various locations including Westside, Mandarin, Arlington, and Southside).
+And it’s hard to ignore that bright red HOT DOUGHNUTS NOW sign in the window.
+Very kid-friendly, there are always complimentary balloons, pencils, and hats for the kids.
+They also offer many different free doughnut days throughout the year, such as Pirate Day, National Doughnut Day, and their birthday celebration in July.